Article

 Can I make anything into an NFT?

 Technically, yes, anything can be tokenized and sold as an NFT.
 Any digital works can be included in the metadata of NFTs, and even physical items can be represented by NFTs and bought and sold.
-However, you can’t tokenize and profit from anything to which you don’t own the necessary rights.

 These collection sales were clearly illegal and blatantly infringed upon IP laws, but there are many cases where the legality is less clear cut.
 Is making a slightly different copy of a work acceptable?
-Or if the artwork is very old, haven’t the copyright claims expired?
+Or if the artwork is very old, haven’t the copyright owner’s claims expired?
 In that case, could you gain the rights to it?

+The copyright ownership still lies with the original creator, even if the NFT is sold to a new owner.
 Therefore, you can’t launch an NFT collection of, for example, Iron Man characters, you are not allowed to sell a collection of celebrity headshots as NFTs, and you can’t even sell your own artwork depicting your favorite sports cars without first carefully clearing the rights to the work in question.

 What is rights clearing?